bluethumpasaurus/terraform-whpg7-cluster-aws/README.md

 -----

-# Deploy a 4-node WarehousePG Cluster with MinIO on AWS with Terraform
+# Deploy a 4-node WarehousePG Cluster (with MinIO pre-installed) on AWS with Terraform

 This repository provides a set of Terraform configurations and helper scripts to automate the deployment of a 4-node <a href="https://warehouse-pg.io/" target="_blank" rel="noopener noreferrer">WarehousePG 7</a> cluster on AWS.
 The cluster will also have MinIO Server pre-installed on the Standby Coordinator node.